tomvita/Breeze-Beta/docs/advance_cheat_making_tutorial.md

 3.  **The Two Paths**:
     *   **If a unique hook is found**: You can proceed with a simple cheat.
 Continue to Step 2.
     *   **If no unique hook can be found**: A simple cheat is not possible.
-You must use the advanced conditional logic techniques described in Part 2.
+You must use the advanced conditional logic techniques described in the "Advanced Technique - Automated Cheat Generation" section.

 ### Step 2: Writing the Cheat